 Cons: Popularity might limit uniqueness in design.

-Ideal Websites: Ideal for corporate websites, digital platforms and mobile applications seeking readability and a modern look.
+Ideal websites: It’s ideal for corporate websites, digital platforms, and mobile applications that are after readability and a modern look.

 Font 3: Raleway

-Raleway stands out as a sans-serif font with a clean, elegant design.
-Initially a single-weight font, it now encompasses a nine-weight family that ranges from thin to black.
-The font features stylish uppercase letters and numbers, perfect for headings and display uses.
+Raleway stands out as a sans-serif font, and that’s thanks to its clean and elegant design.
+It was—initially—a single-weight font, but now it encompasses a nine-weight family that ranges from thin to black.
+The font features wonderfully stylish uppercase letters and numbers—and it’s perfect for headings and display uses.

-Due to its versatility, designers frequently choose Raleway for digital and print media.
-Its open, airy letterforms ensure excellent readability on screens.
-Raleway seamlessly blends modern aesthetics with practical functionality.
-This makes it suitable for a broad range of design projects.
+Thanks to its versatility, designers frequently choose Raleway for digital and print media, and its open, airy letterforms make sure that there’s excellent readability on screens.
+Raleway seamlessly blends modern aesthetics with practical functionality, and this makes it a suitable asset for a broad range of design projects.

 Available on Google Fonts, it simplifies web design without licensing or download issues.